Home | NNR | SVR | GCR | NYMR | Day Return | About me | Links | Contact me

 This site is predominantly a photographic website, and all the photos you will see have been taken by myself.
 I choose the name 32G because I have a particular fondness for the M&GN, and Melton Constable would have been the closest engine shed to my home had it still been there today.

-For those that are interested, I'm currently using a Canon 50D with a Canon 24–105 L IS USM lens.
-(Older photos were taken with Canon G2 before I upgraded to a Canon 300D using a Canon 28–135 IS USM lens or 18–55 EF-S.) All photos are copyright to Benjamin Boggis.
-Please feel free to view and download as many images for your own personal use as you wish, however they may not be reproduced under any other circumstance without permission from myself.
+For those that are interested, I use a Canon 50D with a Canon 24–105 L IS USM lens for the 'serious' stuff.
+Other pictures are taken with either a Canon Ixus 100 IS or Sony DSC-HX90V.
+(Older photos were taken with Canon G2 before I upgraded to a Canon 300D using a Canon 28–135 IS USM or 18–55 EF-S lens.)

 Follow ben32g on Twitter 32G on YouTube